dundee/gdu/README.md

 ## Configuration file

 Gdu can read (and write) YAML configuration file.

-It's stored in $HOME/.gdu.yaml by default.
+`$HOME/.config/gdu/gdu.yaml` and `$HOME/.gdu.yaml` are checked for the presense of the config file by default.

 ### Examples